guyltech/Next-Automation/README.md

 # Next.co.uk Automation Project
 ⚠️ This project is a work in progress.
 More tests and improvements coming soon.

-In this project, I'm building a full test automation infrastructure using the Page Object Model, including running reports.
+In this project, I am building a full test automation infrastructure using the Page Object Model (POM), including running reports.

 It contains end-to-end UI automation tests for [Next.co.uk](https://www.next.co.uk/),  built using:

 - ✅ Python
 - ✅ Playwright